tohachan/remix-genai-template/README.md

 # Remix + Gen AI Template

-> [!WARNING]
-> **🚧 Work in Progress**
-> This template is currently under active development.
-Not all features described in this README are fully implemented yet.
-Some scripts, generators, and architectural components are still being built.
-Use with caution in production environments.

 A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows.

 ## 🚀 What This Template Provides